varunmznstudy-bit/reactjs-interview-questions/README.md

 307. ### How does React Fiber works?
 Explain in detail.

       React Fiber is the **core engine** that enables advanced features like **concurrent rendering**, **prioritization**, and **interruptibility** in React.
 Here's how it works:
+      React Fiber is the core internal reconciliation algorithm (or "engine") introduced in React 16 that fundamentally changes how React processes updates.
+It works by breaking down rendering work into small, interruptible units, allowing React to prioritize tasks and enabling a more responsive user interface, especially for complex applications

       ### 1. **Fiber Tree Structure**